OpenPIV/openpiv-podbox/README.md

     >> podbox

 The directory includes the folder ```/test''' with a small set of VEC files.
-In order to start the program, go to the menu ```Load''' and change the type of the files to Insight VEC files, enter the folder ```/test''', select all the files and press ``` Add ->'''
+Please follow the detailed Getting Started manual in the ```/docs''' directory